 Darts is a throwing game that is commonly played in pubs and bars but becoming far more popular at home as well.
-Darts tests the accuracy and precision of the player by making it their goal to obtain the highest score via hitting small areas on a dartboard.
-There are many variations of games that can be played on a board but tournament standard is 501 with players taking it in turn to throw three darts each and working there way down to zero.
+Darts tests the accuracy and precision of the player by making it their goal to obtain the highest score via hitting small areas on a dart board.
+There are a variation of dart games that can be played on a board but tournament standard is 501 with players taking it in turn to throw three darts each and working there way down to zero.

 - The board must be placed at the eye level of the players or at a minimum of 5 feet 8 inches from the floor.
 The players must then throw the darts from an area that is 7 feet 9 inches from the board.